hdShang/arxiv-daily/docs/cs-AI/2025-08-11/papers/250808454v1-temporal-user-profiling-with-llms-balancing-short-term-and-long-term.md

 ---
 layout: default
-title: Temporal User Profiling with LLMs: Balancing Short-Term and Long-Term Preferences for Recommendations
+title: "Temporal User Profiling with LLMs: Balancing Short-Term and Long-Term Preferences for Recommendations"
 ---

 # Temporal User Profiling with LLMs: Balancing Short-Term and Long-Term Preferences for Recommendations